GoogleCloudPlatform/cloud-opensource-java/boms/test-gradle/README.md

 ## Now with separate configurations for protobuf plugin
+Run `gradle dependencies` and observe that beam-vendor-grpc-1_60_1 is included for compileClasspath configuration (normal Java app) while the "protobuf" configuration does not have it.

 dependencies for main project compilation is not changed, `org.apache.beam:beam-vendor-grpc-1_60_1:0.2` is available.
 ```
 compileClasspath - Compile classpath for source set 'main'.